Are you paying enough attention to your on-page SEO?

-If you haven’t heard of the latter or don’t know much about it now is the right time to improve your knowledge and start using LSI keywords as an integral part of your SEO strategy.
+If you haven’t heard of the latter or don’t know much about it now is the right time to increase your knowledge and start using LSI keywords as an integral part of your SEO strategy.

 A short note before we dive in.

 This article won’t discuss topics like off-page SEO, white hat link building or even keyword research.

 Instead, it will be dedicated entirely to one of the less known aspects of SEO – LSI keywords.

-Today you will learn how to improve your Google rankings by using LSI the right way.
+Today you will learn how to improve your Google rankings and traffic by using LSI the right way.